-Louisville homeowners should understand that these Dry Charged Units are permitted in the U.S. and Canada.
+Louisville homeowners should know that these Dry Charged Units are permitted in the U.S. and Canada.
 Because of the lack of clarity regarding the definition of an outdoor unit in the rules, the entire outdoor unit is technically looked upon as a replacement “part”.
 These days, condensers or heat pumps intended for use in a replacement R-22 system are often referred to as “Dry Charge” or “Nitrogen Charged” systems.
-Below are some Frequently Asked Questions about this recent A/C Dry Charge trend.
+Here are some Frequently Asked Questions about this recent A/C Dry Charge trend.

 Why would I buy a R-410A refrigerant system?